-The Northern Farm Training Institute (NFTI) is a non-profit society with a 5-person volunteer Board of Directors.
+The Northern Farm Training Institute (NFTI) is a non-profit society created by local Métis and northern farming expert, Jackie Milne, in 2013.
 We operate on a 260-acre campus in Hay River, Northwest Territories.
 We provide immersive farm training to people committed to improving local food systems.

 Download our info sheet: NFTI Brief Overview 2017